The breakup with your girlfriend is finally complete, and you're celebrating your own personal Independence Day with your buddies and some brews.

 The most important factor that car insurance companies consider when setting rates is your driving record.
 If you want to keep your rates as low as possible, you need to keep your driving record as clean as possible.

 But your driving record isn't the only thing that comes into play.
-Car insurers consider a whole host of other factors, and they assess risk differently, so it's wise to compare insurance companies to find the best rates, regardless of what's going on in your love life.
+Car insurers consider a whole host of other factors, and they assess risk differently, so you should learn how to compare quotes.

 One of the big things they take into account is gender, and unfortunately for you, males typically pay more than females for the same type of auto insurance coverage.